Our current research focuses on topological quantum matter.

 Besides the great scientific interest inspired by these novel materials, they demonstrate great potential for energy and technology applications, such as:

-Our reserach group strive to advance the exciting and fast developing field of topological quantum matter, focusing on investigating the electronic structures of these novel materials and exploring pathways to tailor them for potential applications.
-We are based on the University of Oxford, however we are leveraging other local infrastructure (such as the strong quantum material research program in Oxford, the Diamond synchrotron and UK’s central Laser facility in the proximity) as well as other user facilities across the Europe and worldwide.
+Our research group strive to advance the exciting and fast-developing field of topological quantum matter, focusing on investigating the electronic structures of these novel materials and exploring pathways to tailor them for potential applications.
+We are based at the University of Oxford, leveraging other local infrastructure (such as the quantum material research program in Oxford, the Diamond synchrotron and UK's central Laser facility in the proximity) and other user facilities across Europe worldwide.